 As nuts are high in calories, it is important to be mindful of eating the correct portion size.
 The recommended daily allowance (RDA) is one ounce or roughly ¼ cup per day.
 The recommended serving size of nut butters is two tablespoons.
-This can be difficult to monitor but overeating nuts and nut betters can lead to unwanted weight gain.
+This can be difficult to monitor, but overeating nuts and nut betters can lead to unwanted weight gain.

 Tips and Tricks

 - Buy pre-portioned packs of nuts at the supermarket for a healthy snack.
-A cheaper alternative is to buy a large bag of nuts and portion out the serving size yourself into little plastic bags, which a great on-the-go snack.
+A cheaper alternative is to buy a large bag of nuts and portion out the serving size yourself into little plastic bags, which makes for a great on-the-go snack.

 - Buy nuts that are raw and unsalted.
 Salt makes anything more addictive.
-If you normally eat salted nuts, try having half unsalted and half salted nuts until your taste buds change or better yet, purchase raw and unsalted nuts and roast them yourself.
+If you normally eat salted nuts, try having half unsalted and half salted nuts until your taste buds change, or better yet, purchase raw and unsalted nuts and roast them yourself.